Replace a Flush Handle

 Replace a Cracked Wall Plate

 Over time, uneven walls or over-tightened screws can cause a switch plate or outlet cover to crack.
 Once a plate has cracked, it’s not worth trying to repair it—you'll never be satisfied with the results, and a new switch plate is pretty cheap.
-A single toggle- or rocker-type wall plate retails for less than $3, and a double-switch wall plate in either style goes for about $5.
+A single toggle- or rocker-type wall plate like this highly rated option available at Amazon retails for less than $3, and a double-switch wall plate in either style like this one available at Amazon goes for about $5.

 Install a New Sprinkler Head